Courses & Schedules Overview

 Candidates must have passed the Introductory Course Exam to enroll for the Certified Exam.

-Entrance into the Advanced Course adn the Advanced Exam is via a selection process of the Court of Master Sommelier's academic admissions committee.
-You must have passed the Introductory and Certified Exams and have a mandatory five years minimum experience in the wine/service industry.
+Entrance into the Advanced Course and the Advanced Exam is via a selection process of the Court of Master Sommelier's academic admissions committee.
+You must have passed the Introductory and Certified Exams and have at least three (3) years minimum experience, five (5) years suggested, in the front-of-the-house restaurant service industry.

 The Master Sommelier Diploma Exam is by invitation only after successful completion of the Advanced Exam.